Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 How to Fix

-If you are lactose intolerant, switch to a lactose-free whey protein powder.
-Note that even pure whey isolate can still have a small amount of lactose remaining, so if you are extremely sensitive, it is important to look for “lactose-free” in the label.
-I recommend VitPro 100% Whey Protein Isolate, Sugar-Free and Lactose-Free.
+Note that even pure whey isolate can still have a small amount of lactose remaining, so if you are extremely sensitive, it is essential to look for “lactose-free” on the label.

 You can expect to pay more for pure whey protein isolate than a whey protein blend, but having a shake that doesn’t give you diarrhea is well worth it.

-2. The Sugar Alcohol Content Is Too HIgh
+2. The Sugar Alcohol Content Is Too High

 Sugar alcohols such as sorbitol or mannitol are commonly found in protein shakes because they provide sweetness for a fraction of the calories of sugar.